juntyr/compression-safeguards/README.md

 By using safeguards to **guarantee** your safety requirements, lossy compression can be applied safely and *without fear*.

+With the `compression-safeguards` package, you can:

+- preserve properties over individual data elements (pointwise) or data neighbourhoods (stencil)
+- preserve properties over quantities of interest (QoIs) over the data
+- preserve regionally varying properties with regions of interest (RoIs)
+- combine safeguards arbitrarily with logical combinators

 [^1]: Lossy compression methods reduce data size by only storing an approximation of the data.
 In contrast to lossless compression methods, lossy compression loses information about the data, e.g. by reducing its resolution (only store every $n$th element) precision (only store $n$ digits after the decimal point), smoothing, etc. Therefore, lossy compression methods provide a tradeoff between size reduction and quality preservation.